The Camping & Caravanning Club Logo

 Portable charger

-If you’re camping at a festival it’s a good idea to pack a fully-charged portable charger along with you to preserve your battery life.
+If you’re camping at a festival, it’s a good idea to pack a fully-charged portable charger along with you to preserve your battery life.

-14. Staying dry
+14. Stay dry

-Staying dry at a festival
+Umbrella at festival

 15. Remember to pack duct tape

-16. Let your hair down and enjoy!
+17. Let your hair down and enjoy!

 We hope these tips help you to have the best festival camping experience and that you make memories to last a lifetime.
 View more of our camping tips if you're eager to learn more before you go.